 Finish your day off with dinner at Hali’ewa Beach House, which has a great terrace with views.

 Book a helicopter tour to see the natural beauty of Kauai from above.
 You’ll be able to see the winding rivers, rushing waterfalls, forests, and dramatic sea cliffs from a whole new perspective.
-The dramatic light of the setting sun with make it even more memorable.
+The dramatic light of the setting sun makes it even more memorable.

 For a more adults-only vibe, check out Stevenson’s Library in Poipu, named after author Robert Louis Stevenson.
-This place has great ambience and drinks, and has nightly jazz performances.
+This place has a great ambiance and drinks and has nightly jazz performances.

 Kauai is a mecca for outdoor activities.
 And you don’t have to be especially sporty to enjoy them.
 This island will look like what many people imagine when they think of “Hawaii.”
 And that’s no accident.
 Many movies are shot on Kauai since it feels and looks like “real Hawaii.”

-Most usually start in Hanalei Bay and work their way down the palm-lined river.
-It’s beautiful, and also a great workout!
+Hanalei River: This is a great place to kayak and paddleboard.
+Most people usually start in Hanalei Bay and work their way down the palm-lined river.
+It’s beautiful and also a great workout!
 Best to start early to avoid crowds and take in the early morning scenery.

+Napali Coast: Take a boat tour to see the Napali Coast.
 This rugged and gorgeous area includes sea cliffs, waterfalls, turquoise water, and sandy beaches.
 A boat tour is a must and will give you a chance to take in a lot of this beautiful and vibrant stretch of coastline.
-Some tours include snorkeling and sailing and more.
+Some tours include snorkeling and sailing, and more.

-Rent bikes in Kapaa and ride the trail at the Kapaa Beach Park.
+Kapaa Beach Park: Rent bikes in Kapaa and ride the trail at Kapaa Beach Park.
 You don’t have to be an expert cyclist to enjoy this scenic trail.
-Fun for families as well as couples.
+This is fun for families as well as couples.